Poto-Feu/swannsong/README.md

 # SwannSong Adventure
 A text-adventure game with some humor.
-Please note that this game is in a pre-alpha stage and is far from being finished.
+Please note that this game is still in a pre-alpha stage.

-I started this project in order to improve my skills in C++.
-Do not take source files from this program as an example of optimized and well-written code.
+This first started as an hobby project to improve my C++ skills but feel free to explore the source.

-**WARNING:** this game contains infrequent strong language.
+Note: do not try to load a save from a previous pre-alpha version (< 1.0) as it may cause problems.
+However, you can safely overwrite it.

 ## Building the game